Raunak-26/regression_dicontuinity_design/README.md

 of the dependent variable.
 This implies to the case when including more polynomials in estimation increases noise and do not reduce the bias.
 Thus, we move back to our discussion of Argument 2, that the results from the estimates are sensitive to the order of polynomial.
-Based on the simulation results and empirical application this paper supports  the arguments of the paper Gelman and Imbens (2019) and suggests to use local linear and quadratic approximations for estimates of treatment effect.
+Based on the simulation results and empirical application this <a href= "https://github.com/vanshajbindlish/regression_dicontuinity_design/blob/main/paper/rm_paper.pdf">paper</a>
+supports  the arguments of the paper Gelman and Imbens (2019) and suggests to use local linear and quadratic approximations for estimates of treatment effect.

 You can access the paper by clicking on this <a href= "https://github.com/vanshajbindlish/regression_dicontuinity_design/blob/main/paper/rm_paper.pdf">link</a>.